vyos/vyos-documentation/docs/services/console-server.rst

 For additional details you can refer to https://phabricator.vyos.net/T2490.

-.. opcmd:: show system usb
+.. opcmd:: show hardware usb

   Retrieve a tree like representation of all connected USB devices.